bc-swat/iis-service-start-stop/README.md

 | `action`                   | true        | Specify start, stop, or restart as the action to perform |
 | `server-public-key`        | true        | Path to remote server public ssl key                     |

-### Pre-requisites

-- Allow NSG WinRm Inbound Traffic (HTTPS port 5986) from GitHub Actions Runner VNet/Subnet
-- Prep the remote IIS server to accept WinRM IIS management calls.
-Detailed instructions and explanations can be found in this article: [PowerShell Remoting over HTTPS with a self-signed SSL certificate]

-  This is a sample script that would be run on the target IIS server:
+## Prerequisites

+Inbound secure WinRm network traffic (TCP port 5986) must be allowed from the GitHub Actions Runners virtual network so that IIS service commands from the runners  can be received.

+Prep the remote IIS server to accept WinRM IIS management calls.
+In general the IIS server needs to have a Web Services for Management, [WSMan], listener that looks for incoming Windows Remote Management, [WinRM], calls.
+Firewall exceptions need to be added for the secure WinRM TCP ports, and non-secure firewall rules should be disabled.
+Here is an example script that would be run on the IIS server:

   ```powershell
   $Cert = New-SelfSignedCertificate -CertstoreLocation Cert:\LocalMachine\My -DnsName <<ip-address|fqdn-host-name>>